Lumesh Syntax Manual 1 (Basic Syntax)

 Indexing a non-dictionary object | Triggers [ERROR] not valid index option error |

-Indexing an undefined symbol | Returns a string, as operating on filenames is a common operation in shell |
+Indexing an undefined symbol | Returns a string, as file name operations are common in shell |

-Indexing an undefined symbol | Returns a string, as operating on filenames is a common operation in shell |
+Indexing an undefined symbol | Returns a string, as file name operations are common in shell |

-4. Statements
+IV.
+Statements

 Statement Blocks

 .
-Typically for flow control.Subcommand Groups
+Generally used for control flow statements.Statement Groups (Sub-command Capture)

 ;